-The first routine dental examination should take place by age 1 yr or when the first tooth erupts.
-Subsequent evaluations should take place at 6-mo intervals or whenever symptoms develop.
+The first routine dental examination should take place by age 1 year or when the first tooth erupts.
+Subsequent evaluations should take place at 6-month intervals or whenever symptoms develop.
 Examination of the mouth is part of every general physical examination.
-Oral findings in many systemic diseases are unique, sometimes pathognomonic, and may be the first sign of disease (see Oral Findings in Systemic Disorders).
-Oral cancer may be detected at an early stage.
+Oral findings in many systemic diseases are unique, sometimes pathognomonic, and may be the first sign of disease (see table Oral Findings in Systemic Disorders Oral Findings in Systemic Disorders Clues suggesting systemic disease may be found in the mouth and adjacent structures (see Introduction to the Approach to the Dental Patient and table Oral Findings in Systemic Disorders).
+A... read more ).
+Oral cancer Oral Squamous Cell Carcinoma Oral cancer refers to cancer occurring between the vermilion border of the lips and the junction of the hard and soft palates or the posterior one third of the tongue.
+Over 95% of people with... read more may be detected at an early stage.

 A thorough inspection requires good illumination, a tongue blade, gloves, and a gauze pad.
 Complete or partial dentures are removed so that underlying soft tissues can be seen.